Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Appendix: Hydrodynamic derivation of energy and higher-order balance law

-For completeness of this paper, in this section we derive the energy balance law \eqref{eq:en_disp} and the time derivative \eqref{eq:rl_I} of the higher order functional $I(t)$ in a purely hydrodynamic argument from the dynamics of the QHD system \eqref{eq:QHD_md}.
+The energy balance law \eqref{eq:en_disp} and the time derivative \eqref{eq:rl_I} of the higher-order functional $I(t)$ can be derived by a purely hydrodynamic argument based on the dynamics of the QHD system \eqref{eq:QHD_md}.
+We present these computations in this appendix for completeness.

 \begin{prop} Let $(\rho, v)$ be a GCP solution to \eqref{eq:QHD_md} with finite energy, such that $\rho>0$.
 Then the energy density

 satisfies the following distributional equation

 As a consequence, the total energy $E(t)=\int_{\T^2} e(t,x)dx$ satisfies the energy balance law